 If this developer is a newcomer or has recently joined the team.
 Personal communication with colleagues has a positive effect on relations and the team atmosphere in general.
-Besides this, developer’s adaptation to company-specific processes will run faster, less time will be spent to figure things out, ask necessary questions and start working efficiently.
+Besides this, developer’s adaptation to company-specific processes will run faster, and less time will be spent figuring things out, asking necessary questions, and starting working efficiently.
 Learn more about how to arrange the adaptation process for your developers right in our article Developer onboarding checklist.

 When can an employee be efficient working remotely?